Agent F.O.X.

-Agent F.O.X. (兔子镇的火狐狸), also known as The Firefox of Bunnington Burrows, is a 2015 Chinese computer-animated fantasy adventure film directed by Ge Shuiying.
-The film was released on October 30, 2015 in both 2D and 3D.
+Agent F.O.X. (兔子镇的火狐狸), also known as The Firefox of Bunnington Burrows, is a 2015 Chinese animated fantasy adventure film directed by Ge Shuiying.
+The film was released on 30 October 2015 in both 2D and 3D.

 Plot

 Super spy Agent F.O.X. arrives in Carrot Town intending to complete one objective, which is to infiltrate the community of friendly rabbits and locate a mysterious artifact.
 The mission goes awry, however, when the secret agent is mistaken for a distant cousin.